This post may have affiliate links, which means I receive a commission when you buy. See my full disclosure.

 10. Create more art at MACBA (Museu d’Art Contemporani de Barcelona) – The Barcelona Museum of Contemporary Art in Raval also has targeted activities, MACBA en Familia, has workshops that allow kids to experiment and create art.
 Check out their programming and photos on Twitter.

 11. See Pablo Picasso’s early work at Museu Picasso – The Picasso Museum itself isn’t so kid-friendly because of its limited space and heavy crowds, however, it does offer weekend family activities like decorating a table Picasso-style.
 See more on their page that sorely needs updating here.

 12. Discover Egyptian culture at the Museu Egipci de Barcelona – Staring at ancient artifacts are probably a yawn-worthy event.
 But the people at the Egyptian Museum get it.
 That’s why they have a guided tour and workshop on the second and fourth Saturday of every month.
 Kids can learn about mummification, types of sarcophaguses, and more.
 Reservations must be made, maximum 10 visitors.

 13. Learn about biology and life at the Museu Blau science museum – Located at the Parc del Forum by the sea, the Museu Blau is a low-cost museum for kids to learn about natural science.
 The permanent exhibition, called The Planet Life, shows the beginning of organisms in its evolution until today.
-The most impressive part of the museum for me is the interminable rows of 4,000 fossils and taxidermied animals, where you can look closely into the eyes of an African lion without getting mauled.
+The most impressive part of the museum is the interminable rows of 4,000 fossils and taxidermied animals, where you can look closely into the eyes of an African lion without getting mauled!
 Children up to 6 years old can also enter a special Niu de Ciencia (Science Nest), an interactive room where kids can get hands-on experience observing pods through microscopes, handle a shark’s jaw, or discover the plumage of various birds.